calebpowell/calebpowell.github.io/_posts/java-generics-2.md

 * [Gilad Bracha, Lesson: Generics](http://docs.oracle.com/javase/tutorial/extra/generics/index.html "Lesson: Generics")
 * [Covariance and Contravariance (Wikipedia)](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science) "Covariance and Contravariance")

-We finished up part #1 with a discussion around the invariance of generic types, and gave an example of a utility method that cannot be invoked with any of our sample types (except for Objects):
+We finished up [Part #1](../java-generics-1/) with a discussion around the invariance of generic types, and gave an example of a utility method that cannot be invoked with any of our sample types (except for Objects):

 ```java
 public static void printElements(Collection<Object> col) {